 Your thermostat plays a big role in your energy consumption.
 A programmable model that lets you dictate when the heat or AC is on can help you save energy.
-If your schedule fairly unpredictable, consider switching to a smart model that uses geotracking to tell when you’re home or away; the system will shut itself off once you’ve left the area so you don’t need to think about it.
+If your schedule is fairly unpredictable, consider switching to a smart model that uses geotracking to tell when you’re home or away.
+The system will shut itself off once you’ve left the area so you don’t need to think about it.

 Take Control of Your Energy Usage

-Completing just a few tasks each season will help make your home more comfortable and more energy-efficient all year long.
-Make 2020 the year you lower your energy costs and start the decade off right.
+Completing just a few tasks each season will help make your home more energy-efficient all year long.
+You’ll benefit from a more comfortable home and lower energy costs.

 About the Author